Azure-Samples/MachineLearningSamples-QnAMatching/README.md

 **NOTE**: The series of notebooks is built under Python 3.5.

-### Data Ingestion & Transformation
+### Data ingestion  and transformation

-The three compiled datasets are stored in a Blob storage and could be retrieved in `Part_1_Data_Preparation.ipynb` notebook.
+The three compiled datasets are stored in a Blob storage and are retrieved in `Part_1_Data_Preparation.ipynb` notebook.

 Before training the text classification models, the text in the questions is cleaned and preprocessed to exclude code snippets.
 An unsupervised phrase learning is applied over the training material to learn informative multi-word sequences.
-These phrases are represented as single compound word units in the downstream BOWs featurization used by the text classification models.
+These phrases are represented as single compound word units in the downstream Bag-of-Words (BOWs) featurization used by the text classification models.

 The detailed step-by-step descriptions of text preprocessing and phrase learning can be found in the Notebooks `Part_1_Data_Preparation.ipynb` and `Part_2_Phrase_Learning.ipynb`, respectively.